If you’re thinking about studying business, Rochester may be the place for you.

-Undergraduates receive extraordinarily strong education in their chosen fields.
-Additionally, Rochester offers many options beyond traditional course work.
-Opportunities that allow our students to explore their individual interests further include Professional Degree Programs, Dual-Degree Programs, Research and Innovation Grants, Kauffman Entrepreneurial Year, Take Five Scholars Program, private lessons at the Eastman School of Music, study abroad, and undergraduate research.
+Undergraduates receive an extraordinarily strong education in their chosen fields.
+Additionally, Rochester offers many options beyond traditional coursework.
+Opportunities that allow our students to explore their individual interests further include Combined Degree Programs, Research and Innovation Grants, the e5 Program, Take Five Scholars Program, private lessons at the Eastman School of Music, study abroad, and undergraduate research.

 The University of Rochester seeks to admit students who will take advantage of its resources, be strongly motivated to do their best, and contribute to the life of the University community.
 An applicant’s character, extracurricular activities, job experience, academic accomplishments, and career goals are considered.
 There are no minimum requirements for admission.

 Each student’s application is reviewed using a committee process that entails a comprehensive evaluation of each candidate.
 The typical Rochester student ranks in the top 10% of his or her high school class, has taken two to seven AP or IB courses, has maintained a median academic unweighted GPA of 3.8, and has submitted an SAT score between 1290–1440 or an ACT score between 29–33.